 Potassium is known to naturally help lower blood pressure, and improve heart health, and avocados contain worthy amounts of this mineral.

-Not to mention, the healthy fat and fibre in avocados can help contribute to satiety, discouraging you from unhealthy snacking when you’re stressed.
+Not to mention, the healthy fat and fiber in avocados can help contribute to satiety, discouraging you from unhealthy snacking when you’re stressed.

 When you’re stressed, leafy greens are one of the last things you’d crave but these veggies do your body good!